 In the same rich, precise prose as his previous novel Intemperie (Out in the Open), in this book Jesús Carrasco explores humanity’s infinite capacity to withstand hardship, the revelation of empathy when the other ceases to be a stranger in our eyes and the nature of a love greater than we are.
 This is a thrilling read, a book that might just change your perspective on the world.

-Robert Laffont (France), Salani (Italy), Cappelen Damm (Norway), Meulenhoff (The Netherlands), Natur & Kultur (Sweden), Akropolis (Czech Rep.), Fan Noli (Albania), Uniscorp (Bulgaria), Heliks (Serbia), Ocean More (Croatia), Goga (Slovenia), Calvaria (Ukraine), Tri Publishing Centre (Macedonia).
+Robert Laffont (France), Salani (Italy), Cappelen Damm (Norway), Meulenhoff (The Netherlands), Natur & Kultur (Sweden), Akropolis (Czech Rep.), Fan Noli (Albania), Uniscorp (Bulgaria), Heliks (Serbia), Ocean More (Croatia), Goga (Slovenia), Calvaria (Ukraine), Tri Publishing Centre (Macedonia), Marcador (Portugal).